|

 Handwriting vs calligraphy

-First things first, here’s a brief overview of what both handwriting and calligraphy are defined as.
+Here’s a brief look at what both handwriting and calligraphy are defined as…

 What is handwriting?